 Two-thirds of a hospital's total costs are in payroll - while business and industry devote only one-third of their budget to salaries.
-(Hospitals, the association explains, are a labor intensive industry, employing nearly five percent of our national working force, and these costs amount to 70 cents out of every dollar spent at the daily rate.
+(Hospitals, the association explains, are a labor intensive industry, employing nearly five percent of our national working cents out of every dollar spent at the daily rate.
 This is in contrast, for example, to the petroleum industry which spends less than 10 cents out of every dollar on labour.)

 There are more than two employees to care for each patient.
-(Hospitals, it must be remembered, are a round-the-clock industry, on the job 24 hours a day, every day of the year.)
+(Hospitals, it must be remembered, are a roundthe-clock industry, on the job 24 hours a day, every day of the year.)
 One in three employees is highly skilled and trained (while in the auto industry the average is one in six).